l-johnston/autolv/README.md

 IPython.
 - If your machine has multiple LabVIEW versions, launch the desired version first before interacting with it in Python.
+- LV's 'Time Stamp' comes across ActiveX as naive and represented in Python as datetime.datetime.